-Income tax provision of \$4,134 for 2018 compared with an income tax provision of \$3,569 for 2017.
-The current-year income tax provision included a benefit of \$604 related to Staff Accounting Bulletin (SAB) 118 measurement period adjustment to the provisional amount that was recorded in 2017 for the transition tax under the Tax Cuts and Jobs Act ("TCJA").
-The 2017 provision included expense of \$946 related to the transition tax.
-The transition tax is a tax on previously untaxed accumulated and current earnings and profits ("E&P") of certain of our foreign subsidiaries.

-The current-year effective tax rate was favorably impacted by changes in the valuation allowance of \$8,860, which included a benefit of \$5,818 related to the release of valuation allowances in certain jurisdictions and the remainder due to movements in the underlying deferred tax assets due to current year income or losses.
+The 2018 income tax provision included a benefit of \$604 related to Staff Accounting Bulletin (SAB) 118 measurement period adjustment to the provisional amount that was recorded in 2017 for the transition tax under the Tax Cuts and Jobs Act ("TCJA").
+Additionally, the 2018 effective tax rate was favorably impacted by changes in the valuation allowance of \$8,860, which included a benefit of \$5,818 related to the release of valuation allowances in certain jurisdictions and the remainder due to movements in the underlying deferred tax assets due to current year income or losses.
 As of each reporting date, the Company considers new evidence, both positive and negative, that could impact its view with regard to future realization of deferred tax assets.
-As of December 31, 2018, in part because the Company was no longer in a consolidated three-year cumulative loss position, we determined that sufficient positive evidence exists to conclude that it is more likely than not that these deferred tax assets are realizable, and therefore, reduced the valuation allowance accordingly.
-However, we currently are unable to recognize tax benefits associated with losses incurred in certain jurisdictions due to valuation allowances recorded against deferred tax assets in those jurisdictions.
+As of December 31, 2018, in part because the Company was no longer in a consolidated three-year cumulative loss position, we determined that sufficient positive evidence exists to conclude that it is more likely than not that these deferred tax assets are realizable, and we therefore reduced the valuation allowance accordingly.

-Net income in 2018 versus a net loss in 2017 primarily was a result of improved sales and gross margin in DynaEnergetics and NobelClad as well as the non-recurring impact of the goodwill impairment charge recorded in 2017.
-Net income in 2018 was \$30,473, or \$2.04 per diluted share, compared with a net loss of \$18,853, or \$1.31 per diluted share in 2017.
+Net income in 2019 was \$34,041, or \$2.28 per diluted share, compared with a net income of \$30,473, or \$2.04 per diluted share in 2018.

-Adjusted EBITDA increased compared with 2017 due to the factors discussed above.
+Adjusted EBITDA increased compared with 2018 due to the factors discussed above.
 See "Overview" above for the explanation of the use of Adjusted EBITDA.
 The following is a reconciliation of the most directly comparable GAAP measure to Adjusted EBITDA.

-2018 2017
+2019 2018

-Net income (loss) \$ 30,473 \$ (18,853)
+Net income \$ 34,041 \$ 30,473

-Interest expense, net 1,615 1,648
+Interest expense, net 1,554 1,615

-Provision for income taxes 4,134 3,569
+Provision for income taxes 22,661 4,134

-Depreciation 6,576 6,506
+Depreciation 8,316 6,576

-Amortization of purchased intangible assets 2,944 4,060
+Amortization of purchased intangible assets 1,544 2,944

-EBITDA 45,742 (3,070)
+EBITDA 68,116 45,742

-Restructuring expenses 1,114 4,283
+Restructuring expenses, net and asset impairments 19,503 1,114

-Goodwill impairment charge 17,584
+Restructuring related inventory write down 630

+Restructuring related accounts receivable write off 131

 Anti-dumping duty penalties 8,000

-Stock-based compensation 3,580 2,975
+Stock-based compensation 5,204 3,580

-Other (income) expense, net 1,202 1,376
+Other expense, net 169 1,202

-Adjusted EBITDA \$ 59,638 \$ 23,148
+Adjusted EBITDA \$ 93,753 \$ 59,638